Balthasar Gérard: Early life

+Assassination of William the Silent

 Preparations

 After the reward offered by Philip was published, Gérard left for Luxembourg, where he learned that Juan de Jáuregui had already been preparing to attempt the assassination, but this attempt did not succeed.
 In March 1584 he went to Trier, where he put his plan before the regent of the Jesuits, but another Jesuit convinced him to change his original scheme and go to the prince of Parma.
 In Tournai, after holding counsel with a Franciscan, Father Gery, Gérard wrote a letter, a copy of which was deposited with the guardian of the convent, and the original presented personally to the Prince of Parma.
 In the letter Gérard wrote, in part, "The vassal ought always to prefer justice and the will of the king to his own life."

 At first the prince thought him unfit but after consulting Haultepenne and others with the letter he was assigned to Christoffel d'Assonleville, who spoke with Gérard, and asked him to put this in writing, which he did on 11 April 1584.
 He requested absolution from the prince of Parma "as he was about to keep company for some time with heretics and atheists, and in some sort to conform himself to their customs".

 For his first expenses he begged for 50 crowns, which were refused.
 "I will provide myself out of my own purse", Gérard told Assonleville, "and within six weeks you will hear of me."
 Assonleville responded: "Go forth, my son ... and if you succeed in your enterprise, the King will fulfill all his promises, and you will gain an immortal name besides."
 On Sunday, 8 July 1584, Gérard loitered in the courtyard of the Prinsenhof examining the premises.
 A halberdier asked him why he was waiting there.
 He excused himself by saying that in his present shabby clothing and without new shoes he was unfit to join the congregation in the church opposite.
 The halberdier unsuspectingly arranged from the Prince of Orange himself a gift of 50 crowns for Gérard, who the following morning purchased a pair of pistols from a soldier, haggling the price for a long time because the soldier could not supply the particular chopped bullets or slugs he wanted.